 Sarah also brings prior work experience in community relations, strategic communications and business development from her former positions at De La Salle Institute and Mayer Brown LLP in Chicago.
 She holds a bachelor’s degree from Colgate University in political science and Spanish, and after graduation, lived for three years in Madrid, Spain working in bilingual business development for a regional law firm.

-Sarah is a member of the Alliance for a Greener South Loop, a Chicago Conservation Corp volunteer, and active with the Greater South Loop Association.
+Sarah is a member of the Alliance for a Greener South Loop, the American Planning Association, a Chicago Conservation Corp volunteer, and active with the Greater South Loop Association.
 She lives in the South Loop with her husband and enjoys traveling, being outdoors, practicing yoga and experimenting with new vegetarian recipes.

 - By Sarah Cardona and Research Assistants Claire Ehr (MPC) and Ranjita Tiwari (MPC)